-SUMMARY OF WARRANTY: KZ Recreational Vehicles warrants the structure of every towable recreational vehicle purchased from an authorized dealer to the first retail consumer for a period of one (1) or two (2) years, to be free from substantial defects in materials and workmanship when used for its intended purpose.
+SUMMARY OF WARRANTY: KZ Recreational Vehicles warrants every towable recreational vehicle purchased from an authorized KZ Recreational Vehicles dealer to the first retail consumer, except those exclusions set forth below.
+Nothing contained herein shall be interpreted as a promise of future performance.
 The warranty period begins on the date of purchase or the date the unit is first placed in service, whichever is earlier.
-For purposes of this Towable Limited Warranty ("TLW"), the term "structure" includes the interior and exterior sidewalls, floor, roof, and frame.
-This towable limited warranty does not apply to towable recreational vehicles purchased from any source other than an authorized KZ Recreational Vehicles dealer.
+This Towable Limited Warranty ["TLW"] does not apply to towable recreational vehicles purchased from any source other than an authorized KZ Recreational Vehicles dealer.

-EXCLUSIONS FROM WARRANTY: Excluded from coverage under the TLW are: (1) items added, changed, or modified after the unit left the possession of KZ Recreational Vehicles; (2) units used for any commercial purpose; (3) units used for full-time residential use or more than occasional recreational use (this exclusion does not apply to Durango Gold and Venom models); (4) wear and tear caused by normal usage by the consumer, including but not limited to, fading or discoloration of soft goods [e.g. tents, upholstery, drapes, carpet, vinyl, screens, cushions, and mattress], fading or discoloration of exterior or fiberglass components, tears, punctures, soiling, mildew, mold, and the effects of moisture condensation inside the unit; (5) the effects of alteration, tampering, mishandling, neglect, abuse, misuse, weather, acts of nature, or corrosive atmospheres that promote rusting, oxidation, or pitting; (6) minor imperfections that do not interfere or affect the suitability of the unit for its intended use; (7) the effects of consumer's or transferee's failure to perform normal and routine maintenance [e.g. inspections, lubrication, adjustments, tightening of screws and bolts, tightening of lug nuts and wheels, sealing, rotating, cleaning, or other damages resulting from failing to follow the maintenance schedule and procedures in the owner's manual; (8) damages resulting from misalignment or alignments to axles or spindles caused by improper maintenance, modification, loading, unloading, road hazards, road defects, off road travel, or tire failures; (9) damages caused by the negligent or intentional use or misuse of the unit by the consumer or transferee, including but not limited to, occurrences while towing the unit; (10) claims made for alignment or adjustment of patio doors [Note: any unit with a patio door is not intended to be towed like a travel trailer, and must be permanently parked on a lot.
-If such a unit is towed for recreational use, this TLW is voided in regard to the patio door and the surrounding structures]; (11) loss or damage caused by a person or business as a result of transporting the unit after the sale to the consumer, delivering the unit, or parking the unit; (12) loss or damage to the plumbing system caused by freezing; (13) claims for personal injuries of any type; (14) costs of transportation of the unit for repairs; and (15) components that are warranted separately by another manufacturer.
-The warranty provided by a component manufacturer is the sole responsibility of that manufacturer and KZ RECREATIONAL VEHICLES does not warrant those components.
-Please refer to the warranties issued by the component manufacturer for the terms and conditions of such warranties.
+EXCLUSIONS FROM WARRANTY: Excluded from coverage under the TLW are: (1) items added, changed, or modified after the unit left the possession of KZ Recreational Vehicles; (2) units used for any commercial purpose and/or registered to a business; (3) units used for full-time residential use or more than occasional recreational use; (4) units used for extended living such as full time RVing (other than Durango and Venom models)(5) wear and tear caused by normal usage by the consumer, including but not limited to fading or discoloration of soft goods [e.g., tents, upholstery, drapes, carpet, vinyl, screens, cushions, and mattresses], fading or discoloration of exterior or fiberglass components, tears, punctures, soiling, mildew, mold, and the effects of moisture condensation inside the unit; (6) the effects of alteration, tampering, mishandling, neglect, abuse, misuse, weather, acts of nature, acts of God, or corrosive atmospheres that promote rusting, oxidation, or pitting; (7) minor imperfections that do not interfere or affect the suitability of the unit for its intended use; (8) the effects of consumer's or transferee's failure to perform normal and routine maintenance [e.g., inspections, lubrication, adjustments, tightening of screws and bolts, tightening of lug nuts and wheels, sealing, rotating, cleaning, or other damages resulting from failing to follow the maintenance schedule and procedures in the owners manual; (9) damages resulting from misalignment or adjustments to axles or spindles caused by improper maintenance, modification, loading, unloading, road hazards, road defects, off road travel, or tire failures; (10) damages caused by the negligent or intentional use or misuse of the unit by the consumer or transferee, including but not limited to occurrences while towing the unit; (11) loss or damage caused by a person or business as a result of transporting the unit after sale to the consumer, delivering the unit, or parking the unit; (12) loss or damage to the plumbing system caused by freezing; (13) claims for personal injuries of any type; (14) costs of transportation of the unit for repairs; and (15) components that are warranted separately by another manufacturer [the warranty provided by a component manufacturer is the sole responsibility of that manufacturer.
+Please refer to the warranties issued by the component manufacturers for the terms and conditions of such warranties].